Amazon Brand Store: Definition, Benefits, and New Features [Updated for 2021]Helen Golubeva

 Obviously, the goal of the new Stores feature is to encourage brand-owning sellers to sign up for Brand Registry.
 We’ve already seen Amazon reward brand-registered sellers with freebies not available to third-party sellers who do not register.
 If you want to use the good stuff Amazon has to offer, like Sponsored Brands ads and Amazon Marketing Services, you’d better be a 1P wholesaler or a 3P brand owner.
 We all know that Amazon prefers to deal with brand owners rather than with resellers without brand ownership.

 Amazon is heavily invested in brands and in dealers who are official representatives of brands.
-It is in their best interest to bypass the middlemen and minimizing their risk of counterfeits by partnering with the brand for exclusive offerings.
+It is in their best interest to bypass the middlemen and minimize their risk of counterfeits by partnering with the brand for exclusive offerings.

 That’s just smart business, and Amazon has never been shy about their ambitions and intentions.
 Unfortunately, in this case, as in others, non-brand-owning third-party sellers find themselves on the wrong side of the benefits.